Species Introduction

 Acclimation Process

-Introducing your Ramirez’s Dwarf Cichlids to their new home requires careful acclimation to minimize stress.
+Introducing your Ramirez’s Dwarf Cichlids to their new environment requires a careful acclimation process to minimize stress.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5 minutes for about an hour.
-This process helps the fish adjust to the water parameters of their new environment.
-Once acclimated, gently release the fish into the tank using a net to avoid adding bag water, which may contain harmful substances.
-Monitor their behavior closely during the first few days to ensure they are adjusting well to their new surroundings.
+After this, gradually introduce small amounts of aquarium water into the bag over the course of an hour.
+This will help the fish adjust to the water parameters of their new home.
+Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water.
+Monitoring their behavior closely during the first few days will help you ensure they are adjusting well to their new surroundings.

 Long-term Care